stcarrez/ada-security/README.md

 and enforce security policies.
 This framework allows users to authenticate by using [OpenID Authentication 2.0](https://openid.net/specs/openid-authentication-2_0.html) as well as [OAuth 2.0](https://oauth.net/2/) protocol.
-It allows a web application to integrate easily with Yahoo!, Facebook and Google+ authentication systems.
+It allows a web application to integrate easily with Yahoo!, Gitlab, Github, Facebook and Google+ authentication systems.
 The Ada05 library includes: